The Beginner’s Guide to Email Design With Examples

 4. Buttons

 The main action you want the recipient to take.
-So, it should be placed in a prominent position and must be bible at once to the reader.
+So, it should be placed in a prominent position and must be visible at once to the reader.
+Since it represents the key goal of the email, there is usually only one primary CTA to avoid overwhelming the reader.

-• Using a light color than the primary CTA
+• Using a lighter color than the primary CTA

 • Using a different button design

-Here's an example of how to differentiate primary CTA from the secondary CTA button.
+Here's an example of differentiating primary CTA from secondary CTA buttons.

 Bulletproof buttons